emroussel/dotfiles/README.md

 Symlinks vscode settings, and installs extensions.

 ## iTerm2
-Settings and key mappings saved in `iterm2/com.googlecode.iterm2.plist`.

-To use them, open iTerm2 preferences, and under general at the bottom, select "Load preferences from a custom folder or url" and select the `iterm2` folder in this repo.
+Settings saved in `iterm2/com.googlecode.iterm2.plist`.
+To use them, open iTerm2 preferences.
+Under General, go to the preferences tab then select "Load preferences from a custom folder or url" and select the `iterm2` folder in this repo.
 Also check "Save changes to folder when iTerm2 quits"

-TODO: Automate this process.
+Key mappings saved in `iterm2/default.itermkeymap`.
+To use them, open iTerm2 preferences.
+Under Profiles, select the profile you want, go to the Keys tab, and select import under the Presets dropdown.